Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

-Even though we did not receive a comment regarding bats, we clarified that these materials should not be exempted since people become infected with germs either through direct or close contact with bats or their droppings.
+Even though we did not receive a comment regarding bats, we clarified Start Printed Page 7676that these materials should not be exempted since people become infected with germs either through direct or close contact with bats or their droppings.
 Specifically, bats are known carriers of germs that cause disease in humans, including internal and external parasites, fungi, bacteria, and viruses.
 The most significant of these germs are Nipah virus and viruses that cause diseases such as Ebola, Marburg Hemorrhagic Fever, Sudden Acute Severe Respiratory Syndrome (SARS), and rabies.

 One commenter requested that the importation and subsequent transfer of positive stranded viral RNA be considered in this Part.
 The commenter reasoned that if this material could be used to recover an infectious agent, its importation and subsequent transfer would be, for all intents and purposes, identical to the importation and subsequent transfer of an etiological agent.
 The commenter also reasoned that if the intent was the extraction of the genetic information only, and the recipient had no intention to retrieve the infectious agent from the nucleic acid preparation, then the need for the permit would seem not to be warranted.
 We made no changes based on this comment since positive stranded viral rRNA genomic material would meet our proposed definition as a “component of such microorganism or prion that is capable of causing communicable disease in a human.”
 It should be noted that our proposed rule already contains an exemption for genomic materials certified by the importer to be incapable of producing infectious biological agents.